wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 8 Therefore , the nostrils of the slaves of Britain were regaled with the scent thereof , for the king had put a silver bar* against its plentiful use , throughout his whole dominions.

+* Tax on tobacco , manufactured in England , is very heavy.

 9 However , it came to pass , about the twentieth day of the same month , that the whole army of Britain gat out of their vessels and their boats , at a place called Benedict , being towards the head of the river Patuxent.

-10 And a man of great experience in matters of warfare , surnamed Ross , was chief captain of the host of Britain.
+10 And a man of great experience in matters of warfare , sur-named Ross , was chief captain of the host of Britain.

-* Tax on tobacco , manufactured in England , is very heavy.

 [227]